 The great thing about knowing how to write LinkedIn recommendations for others is it improves the chances of others doing the same for you.

-LinkedIn has more than 756 million members.
+As on date, LinkedIn has over 900 million members.
 This means unless you have an established public profile, you need to craft your profile in a way that helps you stand out.
 Recommendations from other users are one way to achieve this.